softwarewithcode/casino/README.md

 # casino

 ## Docker
 Dockerfile not yet fully working.
-If you have time and interest to get the Docker working -> pull request or a message would be cool for working setup.
+If you have time and interest to get the Docker working and share your solution for free (only with username credits if wanted)  -> pull request or a message would be cool for working setup.

 ## Workspace instructions from scratch<br>
 /utils/workspace folder